hpc-carpentry/hpc-carpentry.github.io/_posts/2019/07/2019-07-22-sponsorship-programme.md

 To volunteer,
 fill the [Google Form](https://forms.gle/PscHdA1nyvKh33od6) before 9 August 2019 Anywhere on Earth.

-As an organization with strong values, we want to be intentional about organisations we take in as sponsors, so in creating a Sponsorship Programme for The Carpentries, we would like to establish a process and way of evaluating potential sponsors.
+As an organisation with strong values, we want to be intentional about organisations we take in as sponsors, so in creating a Sponsorship Programme for The Carpentries, we would like to establish a process and way of evaluating potential sponsors.
 Members of this Task Force will engage in two virtual meetings (one hour long each) in September 2019 to discuss The Carpentries Sponsorship Programme.